• Skip to primary navigation

 • Clean and cut the vegetables into even little cubes, not larger than the beans.

-• Saute the vegetables with the spices, salt and pepper in a large pan with 3 tbsp of oil for about 10 minutes.
+• Saute the vegetables with the spices, salt and pepper in a large pan with 3 tablespoon of oil for about 10 minutes.
 They should be softened and lightly coloured, not browned.
 Stir in the tomato puree until everything is evenly covered.

 • Add the vegetables to the beans and simmer over medium heat for another 20 minutes.